Paying your bills on time is the most significant factor in maintaining a good credit score, helping you secure better loan terms and interest rates.

 In general, a score of 660 and above would make a borrower eligible for credit with favorable interest rates.
 A score below 600 may result in difficulty getting approved for credit and is likely to be subject to high-interest rates.

 If you don’t know your credit score, you might be able to find it on your bank or loan statement or credit card bill.
-You can also purchase your credit score directly from one of the three major credit bureaus, Equifax, Experian or Transunion.
+You are entitled to receive a free credit report annually from each of the three major credit reporting agencies.

 1. Be punctual with payments.

 Paying your bills on time is the biggest single factor used to calculate your credit score.
+Consistent on-time payments can significantly boost your creditworthiness.
 Late payments, past due accounts, and accounts in collections have a negative impact on your credit.
-Always aim for consistent, timely payment (even it’s the minimum amount).
+Always aim for consistent, timely payment (even if it’s the minimum amount).
 Punctuality pays off: a positive payment history across 18 months or longer increases the likelihood that you’ll receive more favorable loan terms from lenders.

 2. Pay down your debt.

 How much you owe is another big factor when it comes to credit score calculation.
+Carrying a high credit card balance can negatively affect your score, so it’s important to pay down your debt.
 If you have a large amount of debt or are carrying balances on credit accounts for extended periods of time, it can negatively affect your score.

 Make it a goal to pay down your debt.
 Take inventory of any categories where you can reduce non-essential spending so that you pay a little extra on your credit accounts.
 A credit counselor can walk you through different options for dealing with debt and may be able to help you pay it off more quickly.

 The amount of credit you use (also called credit utilization) also affects your score.
-Our financial counselors suggest using less than 30 to 40% of your available credit.
+Requesting a credit limit increase can lower your overall credit utilization and potentially improve your score.
+Aim to use less than 30-40% of your available credit.
 Spending above that threshold or carrying high balances relative to your credit limit will cause your score to fall.
-If you are using more of your credit limit than you would like, consider making adjustments in your budget and spending choices to reduce your overall reliance on credit.
+If you are using more of your credit limit than you would like, consider adjusting your budget and spending choices to reduce your overall reliance on credit.

 Keep in mind that regularly utilizing small amounts of credit (and paying it off) will increase your score.
 People without established credit history typically receive lower credit scores.